RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: RiverMamba

 In this work, we present the first deep learning approach that not only forecasts flood events at sparse gauged river observations, but that is capable of forecasting accurate, high-resolution (i.e., at $0.05^\circ$) maps of river discharge up to few days at global scale, as shown in Figs.~\ref{fig:teaser} and \ref{fig:Model}.
 These maps are essential to forecast flood events of various severity like a flood that re-occurs statistically within a 1.5-year return period or a `flood of the century'.
 This is very challenging since it requires a model that models spatial-temporal relations in an efficient way and integrates different sources of data (Fig.~\ref{fig:Model}).

 As input, we use the initial condition of the forecasts from ERA5-Land reanalysis \cite{ERA5-Land}, denoted by $\XERA^{t-T:t-1} = \{\XERA^{t-T}, \ldots, \XERA^{t-2}, \XERA^{t-1}\}$, the initial condition $\XGloFAS^{t-T:t-1}$ from the GloFAS reanaylsis data \cite{GloFAS_Reanalysis}, and the initial condition $\XCPC^{t-T-1:t-2}$ from the operational global unified gauge-based analysis of daily precipitation \cite{xie2010cpc, xie2007gauge, chen2008assessing}.
 We also include data from weather forecasts, where we use the high-resolution meteorological forcing forecasts $\XHRES^{t+1:t+L}$ from the ECMWF Integrated Forecast System (IFS), where $L$ is the lead time for the forecast.
 We generate the river discharge forecast at $t$, using 00:00 UTC as reference time, for $t{+}1$ until $t{+}L$.
 This means that we do not address nowcasting but only forecasting as it is more relevant.
 We also do not include any nowcasts ($\XHRES^{t}$) as input.
-To ensure that we do not include any data after 00:00 UTC and thus mimic a realistic deployment of RiverMamba, we shift $\XGloFAS$ and $\XERA$ by $-1$ day and $\XCPC$ by $-2$ days.
+The rationale behind this is to ensure broader applicability, since many weather forecast systems especially ML models provide forecasts at $t > 0$.
+However, adding nowcasts to the model is straightforward if they are available.
+To make the setup as realistic as possible, we do not include any data after 00:00 UTC and we consider $\XGloFAS$ and $\XERA$ at day $t-1$ and $\XCPC$ at day $t-2$.
 Additionally, we include river attributes $\XSTATIC$ like catchment morphology from LISFLOOD \cite{LISFLOOD_Static}.
 The input variables are described in details in the suppl.\ material.
+Given these inputs, RiverMamba forecasts changes of the daily mean river discharge $\Delta \X_{dis24}^{t+1:t+L}$ relative to the daily mean river discharge at $t{-1}$, i.e., $\X_{dis24}^{t-1}$.
+The forecast daily mean river discharge is thus given by $\X_{dis24}^{t+l} = \X_{dis24}^{t-1} + \Delta \X_{dis24}^{t+l}$.